// LIVE MARKET DATA

 What it is

-An ETF is a basket of stocks that trades on an exchange like a single share.
-HERO for example holds EA, Activision, Nintendo, Roblox and others — buying one share of HERO gives you exposure to all of them.
+An ETF is a basket of stocks that trades like a single share.
+HERO holds EA, Activision, Nintendo, Roblox and others — buying one share gives you exposure to all of them.

 02